 Women and birthing people were not always transferred to the most appropriate place to give birth.
 This was a risk as women and birthing people may not always receive appropriately skilled and experienced care and support from staff to assess and mitigate risks to them during birth.
-Staff told us about births outside of the delivery suite and you reported between September 2022 and 28 February 2023 there had been 6 births outside the delivery suite, 4 on a ward and 2 on triage.
-The service also provided information that showed following induction of labour, 10 women and birthing people delivered new-borns within 30 minutes of arrival on the delivery unit.
-The service did not provide evidence or assurance that one to one care in labour was provided in these cases.
+Between September 2023 and February 2023 there were 24 births in maternity triage at Saint Mary's Hospital, this equates to 0.5% of women and birthing people who had their babies in that period.
+We saw incidents reported to the national reporting system where one to one care in labour had not been provided to women and birthing people labouring in maternity triage.